trevorsmay/The-A-Team/README.md

 ### Minimum Viable Product - MVP

 - Our target audience is everyone in the world who travels.
 - Our product will address the problem of having your travel itinerary scattered among many different sources - transportation, lodging, sightseeing, contact info.
-Our application will bring all this information into one consolidated easy to access application organized as a daily itinerary.
+Our application will bring all this information into one consolidated easy to access application organized as a daily trip itinerary.
-- As a user I want to create a trip itinerary that I can create, edit, delete, save, and send out to friends.
+- As a user I want to create a trip itinerary that I can edit, delete, save, and send out to friends.
-- I will use APIs to get travel info, weather, flights, hotels, activities, currency exchange, and other travel related data related to my trip.
+- I will use APIs to get travel info, weather, flights, currency exchange, and other travel related data related to my trip.
 I will then organize and store this information in an easy to use form on a day by day basis.
 - Make it look and act cool.

 ### Description